brash99/JAMLIB/LHAPDF/README.md

 ![jamlogo](../gallery/jam.jpg)

 # LHAPDF format PDFs and FFs

+Choose your grid and download the corresponding link in the first column (or click on "View raw" in the next page you get).

 **Note:** Grids with "preliminary" status or with version "v.-1" are in development and should not be downloaded.

 | Name                                         | Info                                            | Reference                                                      | status | Notes                                       |